MajidBasharat96/Cybersecurity-Project-Ransomware-Supply-Chain-Attack-Simulation-and-Defense-Framework/README.md

 ✅ End Result:
 A **full-featured cybersecurity project** demonstrating both **attack simulation** and **defense automation** — making your GitHub stand out to recruiters and employers.

----

-Do you want me to **start building out the Phase 1 (Python ransomware simulator + phishing tool) code first** so you can have the foundation for GitHub?